 - wrong patient surgery

-- retained foreign objects after a procedure
+- retained foreign objects after a procedure such as a swab

 - wrong implant or prosthesis

 - falls from poorly restricted windows

 These incidents are termed ‘never events’ because they are events which are generally accepted to be avoidable and should never occur in a safe healthcare system.